-A BELFAST woman is among a team of knitters to put their needles to the test in a bid to create a giant scarf to cover the Royal Albert Hall in London for a dementia charity, with one claiming to have a “magic ball of wool”.
+Knitters have put their needles to the test in a bid to create a giant scarf to cover the Royal Albert Hall for a dementia charity, with one claiming to have a “magic ball of wool”.

 The Lewy Body Society intends to wrap a 244-metre scarf around the concert hall on September 22, to support those living with Lewy body dementia – a condition which affects movement, thinking skills, mood, memory and behaviour.

-Marian Kane (68) from Belfast knitted a scarf for the project as her mother, Kathleen, died with Alzheimer's - another form of dementia - in 2018, at the age of 95.
+Marian Kane, 68, from Belfast, Northern Ireland, knitted a scarf for the project as her mother, Kathleen, died with Alzheimer’s – another form of dementia – in 2018, at the age of 95.

 Her son, Joe Kane, a doctor and researcher who specialises in Lewy body dementia, told the PA news agency that his mother initially took up knitting to make a copy of his two-year-old son Luke’s favourite teddy bear in case it got lost, but then came across the project.